EFTEC/CliOne/README.md

 ✅ Colors available

-✅ The design is mostly fluent (it adjust to the width of the screen)
+✅ The design is mostly fluent (it adjusts to the width of the screen)

 ✅ Validation of values

+✅ Support NO_COLOR environment variable.
+See https://no-color.org/